Affine connections on complex compact surfaces and Riccati distributions: Introduction

 \section{Introduction}

 There are numerous papers on compact complex surfaces that admit holomorphic affine connections (see \cite{Gunning}, \cite{Vitter}, \cite{Suwa}, \cite{Maehara}, \cite{Kob1}, \cite{Klingler} and \cite{Dumitrescu}).
 In \cite{Kob1}, Inoue, Koba\-yashi and Ochiai give a complete list of all compact complex (connected) surfaces admitting affine holomorphic connections which are not necessarily flat.
-These surfaces are shown to be biholomorphic (up to a finite covering) to complex tori, primary Kodaira surfaces, affine Hopf surfaces, Inoue surfaces or elliptic surfaces over Riemann surfaces of genus $g\geq 2$ whose first Betti number are odd.
+These surfaces are shown to be biholomorphic (up to a finite covering) to complex tori, primary Kodaira surfaces, affine Hopf surfaces, Inoue surfaces or elliptic surfaces over Riemann surfaces of genus $g\geq 2$ with odd first Betti number.
 Moreover, it is proved in \cite{Kob1} that all these surfaces have torsion-free flat affine connections that are equivalent to holomorphic affine structures, that is, to atlas with values in open subsets of $\C^2$ whose change of coordinate maps are locally constant mappings in the affine group $\gl (2, \C) \ltimes \C^2$.
 These surfaces are said to be affine.
 It is also known that they are quotients of a domain in $\C^2$ by a group consisting of affine transformations.

 In \cite{Klingler} Klingler classifies holomorphic affine structures and holomorphic projective structures on compact complex surfaces.
 Also, in \cite{Dumitrescu} Dumitrescu classifies torsion-free holomorphic affine connections and shows that any normal holomorphic projective connection on a compact complex surface has zero curvature.
-Finally, in his PhD dissertation \cite{Zhao} Zhao has studied affine structures and birational structures.
+Finally, in his thesis \cite{Zhao} Zhao has studied affine structures and birational structures.

 The aim of this paper is to study the correspondence between affine connections on complex surfaces and Riccati distributions.
-Our results are as follows.
+We list our main results.

-\begin{teo} There is a one-to-one correspondence between torsion-free affine connections on $M$ and Riccati distributions on $\Proj(TM)$.
-Furthermore, we have a one-to-one correspondence between affine structures on $M$ and parallelizable Riccati foliations on $\Proj(TM)$. \end{teo}
+\begin{THM} Let $M$ be a complex surface.
+There is a one-to-one co\-rrespondence between torsion-free affine connections on $M$ and Riccati distributions on $\Proj(TM)$.
+Furthermore, we have a one-to-one correspondence between affine structures on $M$ and parallelizable Riccati foliations on $\Proj(TM)$. \end{THM}